kevinlmf/HFT_Trading_System/README.md

 ---

-When curiosity meets motion, every millisecond holds the spark of alpha 🌅
+When curiosity meets motion, every millisecond holds the spark.🌅